Google has plenty of cool little features which populate its domain.

 It does those queries pretty well.

 Google extrapolates data from existing websites.
-The description for Best Picture winner comes by default from wikipedia but I can alter where Google fetches results by choosing an alternative source.
+For example if I search for "Academy Award Best Picture winners" Google takes snippets from websites to create captions with visuals.
+The description for Best Picture winner comes by default from Wikipedia but I can alter where Google fetches results by choosing an alternative source.

 I can also add or delete fields as well.
 For my Best Picture square I can add run times for each film, language, country of origin and other fields.